The Gift from Maggie

 I bit my lip and fought to keep the tears from ruining the spirit of my gift.
 “Don’t you like your present?”

 She laughed lightly.
-“I was just setting the stage to surprise you even more with my gift.
-I’ve been working all that overtime to set aside enough money to pay for it.
-Your Cherie wardrobe is getting larger every day.
-You need more room.
-Why would I ever expect you to keep your clothes anywhere but in our bedroom?”
+“I was just setting the stage, to surprise you even more with my gift.
+I’ve been working all that overtime, to set aside enough money, to pay for it.
+Your Cherie wardrobe was getting larger every day.
+You needed more room.
+Why would I ever expect you to keep your clothes anywhere -- but in our bedroom?”

 My hands went to my mouth.
 “But. . .you said you didn’t like my perfume.”